 Paris is an exceptionally rich city with regards to history and culture.
 So it is no surprise that there are so many museums in Paris.

-From art galleries to historical museums, Paris has something for everyone.
+From art galleries to historical museums, with over 130 different museums, Paris has something for everyone.
 The city offers a variety of experiences and exhibits that will appeal to tourists, students, and locals alike.

 As a local, I have to say I have my favorite museums that I love to visit year after year.
 If you are visiting Paris, these are some of the best museums in Paris, so that you can plan your visit and your time accordingly.
 Allons-y!